mechsin/watchx_code_examples/README.md

 0x69 -> Motion Pak MPU6050
 0x76 -> Barometric Pressure and Temperature BMP280

 The default address for the MPU6050 is 0x68 so you need to pass 0x69 or define MPU6050_ADDRESS as 0x69.
-All other devices are at there default addresses
+All other devices are at there default addresses.

+Screen Size 128x64